JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-Gradle is the recommended solution for creating IntelliJ Platform plugins.
-The IntelliJ IDEA Ultimate and Community editions bundle the necessary plugins to support Gradle-based development.
-These IntelliJ IDEA plugins are _Gradle_ and _Plugin DevKit_, which are enabled by default.
-To verify these plugins are installed and enabled, see the help section about [Managing Plugins](https://www.jetbrains.com/help/idea/managing-plugins.html).

-A new Gradle-based IntelliJ Platform plugin project can be created in two ways:
-- dedicated generator available in the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) - it creates a minimal plugin project with all the required files
-- [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) available on GitHub - in addition to the required project files, it includes configuration of the GitHub Actions CI workflows

-This documentation page describes plugin structure generated with the New Project Wizard, but the project generated with IntelliJ Platform Plugin Template covers all the described files and directories.
+This documentation page describes a Gradle-based plugin project generated with the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html), but the project generated with [](github_template.md) covers all the described files and directories.

-See the [](github_template.md) section for more information about the advantages of this approach and instructions on how to use it.

 ## Creating a Plugin with New Project Wizard